aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

 Represents a dotm file.

+**Remarks**

 The file format is not supported Only for detecting file type.

 ### DOTX {#DOTX}
 ```